TryItOnline/cixl/README.md

   return 0;
 }
 ```

+### Modularity
+The core language is split into libraries, or libs in cixl jargon; and may be custom tailored to any level of functionality from C. This is an ongoing process, but you may get an idea of where it's going by having a look on existing [libs](https://github.com/basic-gongfu/cixl/tree/master/src/cixl/libs).

 ### Performance
 There is still plenty of work remaining in the profiling and benchmarking departments, but preliminary indications puts cixl at around 1-4 times slower than Python.
 Measured time is displayed in milliseconds.